-A new study is attempting to understand how common, how frequent and under what circumstances women have orgasms.
+A study is attempting to define how common, how frequent, and under what circumstances women have orgasms.

 Appearing in the latest edition of Evolution and Human Behavior, women with dominant or masculine men as partners were found to have a greater frequency of orgasms.

 Conducted at the University of Pennsylvania, the study involved surveying heterosexual woman about the frequency and timing of their orgasms, along with which male attributes they found appealing.